Race Time Predictor Between Distances

 - The further the target distance from your reference distance, the more approximate the result.

 To further refine your forecasts, you can also check your VO₂ max, calculate your specific training paces and adjust your plan according to your heart rate.
+Don't forget that temperature and your choice of shoes can also impact your race time.

 Who was Peter "Pete" Riegel?